seamplex/feenox/doc/programming.markdown

 - FeenoX uses the [GNU Autools][] (i.e. [Autoconf][] and [Automake][]).
-- If you really feel that you have to use [CMake][] for your contributions, feel free to do so (UNIX rule of diversity) but make sure that at the end of the day `./configure && make` still works.
+- If you really feel that you have to use [CMake][] for your contributions, feel free to do so (Unix rule of diversity) but make sure that at the end of the day `./configure && make` still works.

   [GNU Autools]: https://en.wikipedia.org/wiki/GNU_Autotools